Ferraah/ParallelCG/README.md

 }
 ```
 ## Running specific benchmarks
-In the [Benchmark folder](./benchmark) you can find differnt folders that contain the code used for benchmarks.
+In the [Benchmark folder](./benchmark) you can find different folders that contain the code used for benchmarks.
 To run a specific benchmark, make sure to allocate enough resources, load the intended modules, and then execute the ```.sh``` script.

-In the [Benchmark folder readme](./benchmark/README.md) you will find a comprehensive list of modules that must be loaded to run each benchmark.
+In the [Benchmark folder readme](./benchmark/README.md) you will find a comprehensive list describing the modules that must be loaded to run each benchmark.